VolmitSoftware/docs/iris/90-api-getting-started.md

 `art.arcane.iris.api` ships in the **Bukkit plugin jar only**.
 Fabric, Forge, and NeoForge mod jars carry the generator but not this package — there is no Bukkit `World`, `ServicesManager`, or `Event` bus to hang it on.

-The mod jars carry `art.arcane.iris.modded.api` ([API - Modded](/iris/94-api-modded)): detect Iris levels, drive pregeneration, read/write mantle data, and register providers so packs can place mod blocks, items, and mobs.
+The mod jars carry `art.arcane.iris.modded.api` ([94 - API - Modded](/iris/94-api-modded)): detect Iris levels, drive pregeneration, read/write mantle data, and register providers so packs can place mod blocks, items, and mobs.
 It is absent from the Bukkit jar and shares no types with `art.arcane.iris.api`.

 Everything in these API docs assumes Paper, Purpur, Leaf, Canvas, Folia, or Spigot; Minecraft 26.2; Java 25.